User | Login

 Manledio Portable Electric Shoe and Boots Dryer - how it works

-It states that it is suitable for drying socks, shoes, boots, liners, helmets, hats, ski masks, and gloves, and is compatible with most types of materials, including leather, rubber, PVC, neoprene, cloth, fleece, felt, canvas, synthetics, and fabrics.
+It states that it is suitable for drying socks, shoes, boots, liners, helmets, hats, ski masks, and gloves, and is compatible with most materials, including leather, rubber, PVC, neoprene, cloth, fleece, felt, canvas, synthetics, and fabrics.
 Always remember, though, to be careful when drying leather, as most leathers do not like to be dried too quickly, which can cause them to crack.

 Pros: